 All assignments and exams must be completed individually unless otherwise specified.
 You may discuss concepts or material covered in class, but may not share any details of your solutions to assigned problems, including algorithms and code.
-Plagiarism (in this course, copying code from an outside source) is also unacceptable and will be treated as an instance of cheating.
+Plagiarism is also unacceptable and will be treated as an instance of cheating.